Dineshk04/virtualassistant/README.md

 3) joke  - to get a joke from jarvis

-4)time - to get the current time
+4) time - to get the current time

-5)